-Annual program expenditures based on the recommended program levels and GRC budget allocations are shown in Table 7-3.
-Appendix 2 provides a detailed breakdown of these expenditures by year and individual program activity.
+breakdown of these expenditures by year and individual program activity.
 Figure 7-2 shows the recommended expenditure shares by expenditure category over the entirety of the five-year planning period.
-The plan allocates approximately 81% of projected expenditure to programmatic activity, 10% to public information and education functions, and 9% to program administration and research functions.
-Within the programmatic expenditure category, 42% of program expenditure is for residential programs and 58% is for non-residential programs.
+The plan allocates approximately 67% of projected expenditure to programmatic activity, 21% to public information and education functions, and 12% to administration and research functions.
+Within the programmatic expenditure category, approximately three-fourths of planned expenditure is for residential conservation programs and one-fourth is for non-residential programs.
+The allocation of program expenditures between residential and non-residential program categories reflects both the relative cost-effectiveness of residential versus non-residential programs and the program spending caps contained in the current GRC.